zkCollective/zk-Harness/README.md

 #### Goal

+Develop a circuit implementation that does not yet exist and benchmark it against other implementations.

 #### Task Description / Steps Involved

+Given a framework, choose a cryptographic primitive that is not yet implemented, implement it and benchmark your implementation as compared to existing implementations in other frameworks.
+You can find a list of already implemented primitives here.
+The description on how to contribute a novel circuit implementation can be found in the respective folder of the framework.

+This task comprises the following steps:

+1. Choose a primitive to implement in a given framework
+2. Read the tutorial on “How to contribute a new circuit” in the chosen framework
+3. If the library is not yet supported, follow steps X-Y of #4
+4. Create Tests for your circuit

 #### Designated Tasks

+Comparative Evaluation / implementation of one of the following primitives:

+- SHA-256
+- Blake 2
+- AES-128
+- ECDSA (see here)

+in the following frameworks:

+- circom
+- gnark
+- halo2

+Prize: X$

 ### Supporting New Libraries

 #### Goal

+Integrate a framework into the zk-Harness for benchmarking.

 #### Task Description / Steps Involved

+There are plenty of implementations of SNARKs that we intend to include in the benchmarking framework.
+Hence, we encourage hackathon participants to integrate novel libraries that are not yet supported to support a holistic comparison of heterogeneous SNARK implementations.

+This task comprises the following steps:

+1. Choose a framework to implement (e.g. artworks / plonky2 / halo2)2.
+Support the data loading of configuration files
+3. Configure the framework behavior based on the configuration file
+4. Generate logs for a specified logging format (see logging formats here)
+5. Integrate the logs in the frontend implementation
+6. Create a pull request to integrate your framework in the harness and display the evaluation results on the public website.

+You can find the detailed description on how to add a new library here.
+You can find the standardized, cross framework, log format which is consumed by the log analyzer here and the description of the generic config files here.
+To fully integrate a framework, you’ll need to adapt the config reader to invoke your benchmarking script and adapt the log analyzer to display your benchmarks on the webpage.

 #### Designated Tasks

+Integrate one or more of the following libraries into the zk-Harness:

+- plonky2
+- jellyfish
+- arkworks

 ### Benchmarking Recursion

 #### Goal

+Benchmark implementations of recursive proofs.

 #### Task Description / Steps Involved

+Commonly, proof recursion can be achieved through the following approaches:

+1. Encoding arithmetic statements of a field into equations over a different field (described above as non-native field arithmetic, e.g. here)
+2. 2-chains and cycles of elliptic curves - use matching base fields to implement one curve inside the other

+In this task, you should benchmark common implementations of recursion in popular frameworks.

 #### Designated Tasks

+Comparative Evaluation of recursion as implemented in the following frameworks:

+- plonky2
+- halo2
+- Nova
+- gnark (BW6 on BLS12-381 - see here)

+Prize: X$

+## Hackthon Awards and Prize

+In the hackathon, there are two types of projects: self-selected projects and designated tasks.
+Teams can come up with their own creative project ideas and independently submit contributions beyond the ones specified in the sections “Recommended Starting Points” in each of the challenges above.
+Each category has its own prize, which is detailed below.
+In the case of designated tasks, specific tasks critical to the ZK bridge have been identified.
+Detailed instructions and awards are provided for these tasks.

+### Self-selected project

+1. Grand Prize: The team that develops the best overall project, as evaluated by the panel of judges, will receive a grand prize of $10,000.

+2. Runner-Up Prize: The team that develops the second-best project, as evaluated by the panel of judges, will receive a runner-up prize of $5,000.

+3. Most Creative Idea: The team that develops the most creative idea, as evaluated by the panel of judges, will receive a prize of $2,000.

+### Designated Tasks

+Each designated task is assigned a prize value, based on the estimated difficulty and work effort.

+## Review Mechanism

+We will carefully review the correctness of benchmarks to integrate in the benchmarking framework.
+On completing a novel benchmark that is not yet integrated in the zk-Harness, we recommend that you create a pull request that can be independently reviewed.
+Your implementation will be evaluated based on the following criteria:

+1. Correctness of the implementation.
+2. Efficiency of the implementation.
+3. Quality of the documentation.